-Perception's model of the explicit variables in a scene should be robust to variations in the generic or secondary variables
+Perception's model of the explicit variables in a scene should be robust to variations in the generic (secondary) variables image variation?

-We showed how it applied to shape from shading.
-The idea was to imagine wiggling the light source and ask: which interpretation gives the smallest image variation?
 Freeman showed that the circularly symmetric bump interpretation below gave the least variation, and in fact corresponds to the most probable interpretation.